pwolle/seli/README.md

 y = model(jnp.ones(8))
 ```

-A training step can be written as follows:
+A training step can be written as follows, it requires python 3.11 or newer.

 ``` python
 optimizer = seli.opt.Adam(1e-3)